Kegging Soda Pop: The Right Way

 Now, add another 30 psi into your keg.
 With the airline hooked on and the regulator set to 30, gently rock your keg back and forth, holding it horizontally (like a see-saw) on your knee.
 You will hear the gas churning into the keg.
 Do this for about five to seven minutes, depending on how vigorously you are rocking it.

 After your soda is chilled, tap off a glass - dispensing it at 8 to 12 psi.
-If it doesn't have that zingly spritz we want and expect from soda, pull out the keg, crank up the gas level to 30 psi again, and shake a few more minutes, airline hooked up.
+If it doesn't have that zingly fizzy spritzy burn we want and expect from soda, pull out the keg, crank up the gas level to 30 psi again, and shake a few more minutes, airline hooked up gas feeding in.
 Let settle and then tap off another glass - it will appear more carbonated than before.
 Since the liquid is already cold, you can now carbonate and test within minutes.
 Keep shaking and testing until the carbonation is how you want it.

 Dispense the remainder of the keg at 8 to 12 psi and it will be fine forever.